covrom/redispubsub/README.md

 A consumer group (but not a consumer!) must be created before posting messages to topic with unattached consumers.
 This driver does not support new consumers attaching with a new group name after the publisher has sent multiple messages to a topic, because they do not receive previous messages.

+You can attach topic consumers before attach publishers, or create groups manually:

 ```go
 opt, err := redis.ParseURL(os.Getenv("REDIS_URL"))
 if err != nil {